Comparisons

 - IP-layer VPN - Virtual network interface; any protocol works transparently

-- Mature ecosystem - Mobile apps, web dashboard, ACLs, SSO, subnet routing, Funnel
+- Mature ecosystem - Mobile apps, web dashboard, ACLs, SSO, subnet routing

 - Performance - WireGuard is kernel-level and extremely fast